Jessie Harlan Lincoln: Marriages

 On November 10, 1897, she married Warren Wallace Beckwith, in Milwaukee, Wisconsin, at 2:30 in the afternoon.
 Beckwith was a member of the Mt.
 Pleasant Football Team and Jessie's father, Robert, strongly and bitterly opposed the couple's being together.
 He believed their relationship had ended until news of their elopement reached him and his family.
 He hurried to Jessie's room only to find it empty and that Jessie had married several hours before.
 In Des Moines County, Iowa in 1898, she gave birth to her first child, Mary Lincoln Beckwith (1898–1975).
 She continued to live in Mount Pleasant, Iowa, and on July 19, 1904, had her second and last child, Robert Todd Lincoln Beckwith (1904–1985), named after her father.
 Robert Todd Lincoln Beckwith was the last undisputed descendant of Abraham Lincoln.

 In 1907, Jessie divorced Warren Beckwith.
-Her second marriage was to Frank Edward Johnson (born 1873) in 1915.
+Her second marriage was to Frank Edward Johnson in 1915.
 They divorced in 1925.

 In 1926, Jessie married her third and final husband, Robert John Randolph, an electrical engineer of the Randolph family of Virginia.
 Her later two marriages did not produce any more children.

 Death

 From 1946 until her death in 1948, Lincoln lived at their summer estate, Hildene, in Manchester, Vermont.
-On January 4, 1948, Jessie Harlan Lincoln died at the age of 72 at Rutland Hospital in Rutland, Vermont, the same place where her daughter, Mary would die 27 years later.
-Lincoln was buried in Dellwood Cemetery in Manchester, Vermont.
+On January 4, 1948, Jessie Harlan Lincoln died at the age of 72 at Rutland Hospital in Rutland, Vermont.